Angular CRUD example with Web API

 ],

-Step 8 : Build your HTML page as per your requirement.
+8 : Build your HTML page as per your requirements.

-I have created simple HTML form and call it crudexample.component.html
+I have created a simple HTML form and called it crudexample.component.html

 You may apply Form validation as per your requirement.
 Know how to implement Form validation in Angular